|

 Ever get out of the pool and feel that calm, refreshed feeling wash over you?
 That’s what Wallace J. Nichols calls your ‘Blue Mind.’
 It’s that peaceful, meditative state we experience when we’re in or around water, helping reduce stress and promoting relaxation.
 Wild Swimming or swimming in your local pool is not just great for the body, but also for the mind, offering performance-boosting and endurance-enhancing benefits.

 To really get the most out of your swim and keep that positive vibe going, fuelling your body with the right post-swim nutrition is key.
 It helps your body recover, restore energy, rebuild muscles, and rehydrate.
-This article highlights the importance of post-swim nutrition, what you should eat after a swim and tips on replenishing glycogen, supporting muscle recovery, and staying hydrated.
-We also cover the best foods to eat before, during, and after
+This article covers what to eat after swimming and why post-swim nutrition is essential for recovery, hydration, and energy levels.
+You’ll find practical guidance on post-swim meals, the best foods to eat after evening swims, and simple recovery snacks, as well as what to eat before and during swimming to support performance.

 0 Comments